Things to do in Gelang Patah, JB

 Contact: +60 13-744 0956

-If you’ve gotten your sea legs hiking Bukit Timah Hill countless times and want a change in scenery, look no further than the Gunung Pulai hiking trail.
+If you’ve gotten your sea legs hiking Bukit Timah Nature Reserve countless times and want a change in scenery, look no further than the Gunung Pulai hiking trail.
 It’s an easy 2-hour one on well-paved roads to the summit of Mount Pulai.